lostmart/restfulAPI-python/README.md

 To retrieve a specific resource by ID, send a GET request to http://127.0.0.1:5000/api/products<id>

+## Swagger UI

+In order to test and see the API rolling you can visit http://127.0.0.1:5000/api/docs/ and check the Swagger UI

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.